Skip to main content

 How to Return to Boise State

 1. Visit the Returning Boise State Student page to learn how to check your current student status.
-This page will help you determine whether you’re still considered an “active” student and can register for classes, or if you need to reapply for admission and/or complete the reinstatement process following an academic dismissal.
+It will help you determine whether you’re considered an “active” student and can register for classes, or if you need to reapply for admission and/or complete the reinstatement process following an academic dismissal.

 2. If you attended a different college during your time away from Boise State, be sure to have your official transcripts sent to the Admissions Office.
 If you are no longer an active student, you will need to reapply for admission and must have earned a 2.25 GPA or higher in all courses completed after attending Boise State.